 The process may be different for different organizations and different people.
 But there are three main steps in the process.
 It starts with the identification of the question or the problem we need to solve.

 After which we need to come up with ideas and probable solutions.
 Finally, in the third stage, we select the most suitable idea and execute it.
 For example, let’s suppose you are opening up a restaurant.

 So firstly, you need to identify what question you need to answer.
 Let’s assume you want to decide upon a name for the restaurant.
 Now you will use different techniques (brainstorming, mind mapping, etc) to come up with ideas for names.

 In the last step, you will choose the most appropriate name from the different names you came up with within the second step.

 Now we will see the different idea generation techniques in detail.

-It is a technique of presenting the information.
+It is a technique of presenting information.
 Here we show the links between the different elements or the pieces of information.
 The links or connection is usually shown with the help of lines and arrows.
 It’s a visual way of presenting the information.

 For example, let’s suppose you want a name for your new application.
-You will start by writing the main topic in the centre of a paper, which here is the name for your new application.
+You will start by writing the main topic in the center of a paper, which here is the name for your new application.